gleitz/howdoi/docs/contributing_docs.md

-If you would like to improve the existing docs/ add new ideas in docs, you can do so by using mkdocs.
-Howdoi uses mkdocs to host its documentation.
+If you would like to improve the existing documentation, you can do so by using `mkdocs`.
+Howdoi uses mkdocs to render its documentation.
 Steps to contribute to docs:

 - Every step from [Contributing to howdoi](http://gleitz.github.io/howdoi/contributing_to_howdoi/) remains the same with additional requirements of installing and building mkdocs.
 - First, install mkdocs by running the following command: